om1chael/Airport-Booking-System/README.md

 From the homepage:
 * Click 'Create flight trip' to navigate to the 'Create a flight trip' page

-On the create flight trip page:
+On the 'create a flight trip' page:
 * Enter the flight trip details (flight ID, destination, time and date of departure, duration of flight, price of a ticket)
 * Assign a plane by choosing from the dropdown list
 * Click 'create'